-We were sorry that General Norstad objected to Jake Hiller's proposed trip to HATO atomic stockpile sites, but we thought it best in the circumstances to defer to his vishes.
+We were sorry that General Moreted objected to Jake Miller's proposed trip to HATO atomic stockpile sites, but we thought it best in the circumstances to defer to his wishes.

-It was certainly not our intention that the trip be or seen to be a policing operation.
-As you know, the trip had the approval of Defense and we noted no hemitancy on their part to a Departmental officer making it unaccompanied by a Defense representative.
+It was certainly not our intention that the Crip be or seen to be a policing operation.
+As you know, the trip had the approval of Defense and we noted no hemitancy on their part to a Departmental officer making it unaccompanied by a Refense representative.

-While the Defense Department has primary responsibility for the formulation and administration of detailed arrangements for handling of weapons, we do have an inescapable responsibility for the Agreemants under which the weapons are deployed and for being able to meintain our position vis-s-vis other constring that atomic vespons are in fact kept in our oustody.
-We pust be able to make our own decision as to the appropriateness and legality of the projects within the framework of United States policy and law.
+While the Defense Department has primary responsibility for the formulation and administration of detailed arrangements for handling of weapons, we do have an inescapable responsibility for the Agreements under which the weapons are deployed and for being able to maintain our position vis-a-vis other countries that atomic weapons are in fact kept in our oustody.
+We must be able to make our own decision as to the appropriateness and legality of the projects within the framework of United States policy and law.
 It is essential that officers directly involved in the Department have sufficient understanding of these arrangements to be able to exercise this responsibility effectively.
-While such of the information we need should be available from the Pentagon, the responsible military officers of the services concorned frequently appear content to leave the detailed arrangements entirely in the hands of the field commanders, and this sometimes makes it difficult to obtain a clear picture here.
-In any event, I as sure you will agree that there is no substitute for first hand observation in a field as complex as interest of
+While much of the information we need should be available from the Pentagon, the responsible military officers of the services concerned frequently appear content to leave the detailed arrangements entirely in the hands of the field commanders, and this scaetines makes it difficult to obtain a clear picture here.
+In any event, I am sure you will agree that there is no substitute for first hand observation in a field as complex as this one.

-A better understanding by the Department of this subject has recently become a particularly argent requirement in view of the
+A better understanding by the Department of this subject has recently become a particularly urgent requirement in view of the interest of

-Rey L. Thurston, Esquire, Counselor of Embassy, Amorican Embessy, Paris.
+Rey L. Thurston, Esquire.
+Counselor of Embassy, Amorican Embessy.
+Paris.